joetainment/bill-and-buck/story__main__chapter__in_good_faith.md

 "Correct," replied BBR.

-Still Wilbert wanted to know more, "But why are you looking after him?
+Still, Wilbert wanted to know more, "But why are you looking after him?
 Is he in danger?"

 If BBR could have enjoyed comedy, she would have laughed.
 Instead she gave a very matter of fact reply.